Ecodenl/Woningdossier/docs/the-mighty-book-of-decision-making.md

 conditions consider earlier set answers.
 During the `upgrade:quick-scan` we had a similar situation, with the `hr-boiler`.
 We then also applied the same logic as we are doing now.
 Any future condition/calculations should **always** check the answers for any related conditional answers.

+## Notifications
+### RefreshRegulations
+Most notifications run using our notification service.
+However, during regulation refreshing, the jobs are based on the input source of the UserActionPlanAdvice related.
+This causes the notifications to not be cleared as expected, since there's a mixed batch of input sources.
+Instead we use the `refreshing_regulations` column on the users table.

 ## Formatting
 ### Costs JSON formatting